HUNGHUYNH-prestige/Damien_6_22082021/README.md

 Run `npm run start` or `npm start`.
 This should run nodemon in case you do not have the access rights.

 Or run `nodemon server` as usual if running script is authorized.

+INFORMATION ABOUT DOTENV : how to use it ?

+First, create a file with the name : .env in the backend file.
+Then, in .env add the following text :

+port = 3000
+DATABASEMONGO = "mongodb+srv://<username>:<password>@cluster0.<your reference from mongo>.mongodb.net/test?retryWrites=true&w=majority"
+TOKEN = <something like : TOKEN_FOR_SECURITY>

+Finally, save the .env file for use.

+:)